emilsharkov/LANConnect4/README.md

 # LANConnect4

+## Demo

+![](https://github.com/emilsharkov/LANConnect4/blob/main/LanConnect4Demo.gif)

+## Description

 LANConnect4 is a Python command-line interface for playing the game Connect 4 over an internet LAN connection with a friend.
 Each running instance of this program acts as both a server for listening for data and a client for sending data to the other.
 Additionally, it utilizes dynamic programming to check if a player has won by aligning four of a kind in a row.

-![](https://github.com/emilsharkov/LANConnect4/blob/main/LanConnect4Demo.gif)

 ## Requirements